1Hive/about-1hive/src/pages/blog/03-honey-flow/index.md

 ---
-title: "Start Honey flowing again"
+title: "Let the Honey flow"
 date: "2020-10-13"
 author: "Seeds 🌱"
 featuredImage: ./land.png
-previewText: "Let the farming games begin!"
+previewText: "and the farming games begin!"
 ---

 Two weeks have passed and the community has had some time to consolidate.
 There are a lot of new faces and new contributors from different regions.
 After having to stop Conviction Voting due to a misconfiguration these last two weeks were a blessing in disguise that gave us breathing space after the explosion of growth we had.